Creatorpravin/Learning/JS doc.md

     <body>
     </body>
 </html>

+Access to script at 'file:///C:/Users/sys/Documents/github/javascript/chapter%203/including%20external/script.js' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: http, data, chrome-extension, edge, https, chrome-untrusted. script.js:1

+       Failed to load resource: net::ERR_FAILED
 ```
 **Importing And Exporting Multiple Definitions**
   - It’s uncommon for a complex program to import only one class, function or variable.